Clear glass of water in a dream on cream linen with a single wildflower beside it under a soft blue sky

 Such dreams come in periods of long emotional “deserts,” when the usual rhythm of life continues while something living inside begins to dry out.

-Sharp Thirst in a Desert or a Hot Place
+Sharp thirst in a desert or a hot place

-If the heat is solar and the thirst bodily — the dream speaks of a simple tiredness of the body; it’s worth not looking for complex psychological interpretations, but first sleeping and eating properly.
-If you are alone in the desert — in real life you have few living contacts “for yourself” right now; it’s worth carefully widening the circle.
-If you search but find nothing — your experience tells you that “asking is not allowed”; it’s worth revisiting this belief.
-If suddenly you see a loaf, a tent, people in the distance — the resource is there, and it’s worth not being proud of refusing help.
-If you admit to yourself for the first time, “I need to drink” — this is already a step toward the source; respect it.
+If you search but find nothing, your experience tells you that “asking is not allowed.”
+Revisit that belief.
+If suddenly you see a caravan, a tent, people in the distance, the resource is there.
+Do not be proud of refusing help.
+If you admit to yourself for the first time, “I need to drink,” that is already a step toward the source.
+Respect it.

 Ask yourself: “In which area of my life have I long been walking without water — and to whom or what could I honestly say, ‘I am thirsty’?”